-Yongqiang Li1, John Grundy^{1, 2}, Robert Amor1 and John Hosking1
+Yongqiang Li, John Grundy, Robert Amor and John Hosking

-1Department of Computer Science and 2Department of Electrical and Electronic Engineering, University of Auckland, Private Bag 92019, Auckland, New Zealand {john-g, trebor, john}@cs.auckland.ac.nz
+Department of Computer Science, University of Auckland Private Bag 92019, Auckland, New Zealand {john-g, trebor, john}@cs.auckland.ac.nz

 Abstract

 Many systems require data transformation - the conversion of complex data from one format to another.
 Most current approaches require programming, scripting or use abstract visual specifications and are targeted to programmers, not business analysts or other end users.
 We describe a data transformation specification tool that uses a concrete visual metaphor based on the concept of copying data from one business form to another.
 We describe the visualisation of complex business data in a form that matches the cognitive needs of non-programmer business analysts and the specification of data transformations using our form copying metaphor.
 A prototype environment is described along with a cognitive dimensions evaluation of our end user visual language.